c4s4/python-continuum/README.rst

 The second one is the list of modules, with, for each module:

 - url: the URL of the module that GIT will use to get the sources.
 - command: the command to run tests, must return 0 on success and a different value on error (as any Unix script should).
+Note the pipe character (that is *|*) after the *command:* declaration.

+The most important thing to remember about editting YAML is that Tab characters are forbidden (and should be replaced with spaces to properly indent).
+Please see YAML specification (at http://www.yaml.org/spec/1.2/spec.html) for more details.

 Crontab
 =======